 When she decided to become a nun, she flied off to Ireland to join the Sisters of Loreto in Dublin and there only she took the name Sister Mary Teresa.
 She had chosen that name after Saint Thérèse of Lisieux.

-After one year of entering into nunhood, Mary Teresa travelled to India for the novitiate period.
-She reached Darjeeling in May 1931 for this to tookt he first profession of Vows.
+After one year of entering into nunhood, Mary Teresa traveled to India for the novitiate period.
+She reached Darjeeling in May 1931 for this to take the first profession of Vows.
 From here she was sent to Calcutta to teach Saint Mary’s High School for Girls where girls of very poor family would come for education.

-She remained there to for a very long time and took on the title of “Mother” and famously known as Mother Teresa and became the principal in 1944.
-She also learnt Hindi and Bengali for better communication with people here.
+She remained there for a very long time and took on the title of “Mother” and since started knowing as Mother Teresa.
+She also became the principal there in the year 1944.
+Mother Teresa knew that language is the barrier of communication with people.
+So, she learnt Hindi and Bengali for better communication with people of India.

-Mother Teresa was a witness of that time to the Bengal Famine in 1943 Hindu Muslim Riots of 1946 and affected her life a lot.
-She was very disturbed with the sufferings of people are here.
+Mother Teresa witnessed Bengal Famine in 1943 and Hindu Muslim Riots of 1946.
+These two incidences affected her life a lot and she got disturbed with the sufferings of people.

-On 10 September, 1946, while traveling to Darjeeling, North-Bengal, for the annual retreat of the Convent, Mother heard “the call within call”.
+On 10 September, 1946, while she was traveling to Darjeeling, North-Bengal, for the annual retreat of the Convent, Mother Teresa heard “the call within call”.
 She felt as if the Jesus was asking her to come out of the walls and serve the down-trodden of the society.
 Following the Call, on August 17, 1947, Mother left the Convent.
-Out of reverence towards the Indian culture she adopted white sari with a blue border.
-He applied for Indian Citizenship and took basic medical training from Holy Family Hospital in Patna.
-For the next few years, Mother Teresa lived among the poor, in the slums of Calcutta.
-She, along with a few fellow nuns, went door to door, begging for food and financial help.
-They survived on the bare minimum and used the excess to help people around them.
-Gradually, her tireless efforts were recognised and help started pouring in from various sources.
+Out of reverence towards the Indian culture, she adopted white sari with a blue border.

 According to the records, it is believed that Mother Teresa experienced a calling on 10 September, 1946 from Jesus Christ.
 “Call within a call” means, she had words with the lord Christ while she was travelling to Darjeeling for the annual retreat of the Convent in a train.